Sign o' the Times (song)

-"Sign o' the Times" (stylized as "Sign "☮︎" the Times") is a song from American musician Prince's 1987 album of the same name, released as a single on February 18, 1987.
+"Sign o' the Times" (stylized as "Sign "☮︎" the Times") is a song from the American musician Prince's 1987 album of the same name, released as a single on February 18, 1987.
 The song was intended for two separate Prince studio albums meant to be released in 1986, both shelved: Dream Factory and Crystal Ball.
 Prince performed all vocals and instruments on the song.

 The song proved popular upon release, topping the R&B chart, and reaching number three on the Billboard Hot 100 and number 10 on the UK Singles Chart.
 In 2010, Rolling Stone ranked "Sign o' the Times" at number 304 on their list of the 500 Greatest Songs of All Time.
 By July 1987, it sold 200,000 copies in the United States.
 In 1987, Village Voices Pazz & Jop critics' poll named "Sign o' the Times" the best single of the year, Prince's second recognition in this category.
 The song is also included in The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
 Cat Glover is pictured on the single hiding her face behind a black heart.